Case Study: PepsiCo & Kendall Jenner’s Controversial Commercial

-Although PepsiCo made unimaginable strides post-controversy, on August 6th, 2018 Indra K. Nooyi announced she was stepping down from her position as CEO after 12 years and handing the reins elsewhere.
+Although PepsiCo made unimaginable strides post-controversy, on August 6th, 2018, after 12 years of chief executive, Indra K. Nooyi announced she was stepping down from her position and handing the reins elsewhere.
 (12) As PepsiCo transitions under new leadership, it is hard to know how the brand will fare in the competitive future of the food and beverage industry.

 - “About.”
 PepsiCo, PepsiCo, www.pepsico.com/About.